oracle-livelabs/database/migrate-ssrs-to-oci/introduction/introduction.md

 ## About this Workshop

-This hands-on workshop provides users step-by-step instructions on migrating Microsoft SSRS Services from On-Premise to OCI (Compute Instance) and configuring the Microsoft SSRS Reporting services.
+This hands-on workshop provides users with step-by-step instructions on migrating Microsoft SSRS Services from On-Premise to OCI (Compute Instance) and configuring the Microsoft SSRS Reporting services.

 **Architecture:**
 This reference architecture includes a compute instance and Object Storage on Oracle Cloud Infrastructure.